A proof-of-principle experiment on the spontaneous symmetry breaking machine and numerical estimation of its performance on the $K_{2000}$ benchmark problem: Numerical Simulation-Based Characteristic Evaluation of SSBM in Large-Scale Problems

 {\bf Result-2:} Regarding the sample group for case-1, in the stage shown in Fig.14(b), it is nearly separated from case-2 (cf. Fig.14(e)), but in the final step, over 50\% converges to the same state as the single stable state in case-2.

-{\bf Result-3:} The behavior of CV (IE) (Fig.13(a)) reveals that there are streams converging to several specific stable states and that the transition is not merely monotonically toward states with larger CVs (states with lower IE).
+{\bf Result-3:} The behavior of cut value (Ising energy) (Fig.13(a)) reveals that there are streams converging to several specific stable states and that the transition is not merely monotonically toward states with larger cut values (states with lower Ising energy).

 {\bf Result-4:} As NNA increases, continuous variables progressively separate into two distinct states (up and down) with greater clarity, while the combination patterns gradually consolidate.

 Taking into account the consistency of the results confirmed above, the following is anticipated.